namkhanh2k5/V_ENGRAM_SIMULATION/README.md

 ## Reproducing the paper

+Use the drivers.
+The bare defaults of `main_simulation.py` do not reproduce any published result: they are development settings, `T=3` with 100 queries and a ring routing table, chosen to make a smoke test finish quickly.
+Every published figure comes from a driver that sets the flags explicitly.

-Each driver skips work that is already on disk, so an interrupted run can be restarted with the same command.
+Each driver skips work already on disk, so an interrupted run can be restarted with the same command.
 All accept `PARALLEL=n` to bound concurrency.

 | result | command | wall time |
 |---|---|---|